Blur Video··16 min read

 This guide ranks the 7 best online tools for automatic face blurring — tested for speed, accuracy, and ease of use.
 We'll cover free browser-based options, AI-powered video blur tools, and mobile apps that work without complex software installs.

 #1.
-Blur.me — Best Tool to Blur Faces Online for Privacy Protection
+Blur.me — Best Online Tool to Blur Faces in Videos

-Blur.me is a 100% browser-based AI face blur tool that automatically detects and tracks faces across video frames.
-Upload a 5-minute video, and AI blurs every detected face in ~30 seconds — no manual keyframing, no software installation.
+Blur.me is a browser-based AI tool that automatically detects and blurs faces in videos.
+Upload a 5-minute clip, and AI tracks every moving face across all frames — no keyframing required.
+The entire process takes ~30 seconds.

 Pros: